hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 </div>

-A trigger can be one of two types:
+A trigger can be one of three types:

 * `type` (symbol) - Optional
   - `:action` - Action triggers run before or after a Vagrant action
   - `:command` - Command triggers run before or after a Vagrant subcommand
+  - `:hook` - Action hook triggers run before or after a Vagrant hook

 These types determine when and where a defined trigger will execute.